VinayakFia/Obsidian/Job/Amazon Interview Stories.md

+Why do you want to work at amazon?

 **1. Tutoring resources** A TIER
 - Situation
 	- Tutoring OOP at UNSW.
 I noticed after my first tutorial that students did not feel engaged, and had not completely learnt all the content I had covered in class.
 I also felt that the given resources were not the best examples of using OOP, and it wasn't clear why a more complicated OOP solution would be used over if or switch statements.